 Now, back to our feline friends.
 The concept of peanut butter often arises because cat owners want to treat their furry friends with all the love and goodness in the world.
 At Honest Paws, we understand this undying desire to give your pet the best life possible.
 With that said, we want to make sure that cat owners understand that just because something is safe for one animal doesn't mean it is also safe for your feline.
 However, if you want to choose a product that is not only safe, but beneficial for all parties involved, we recommend CBD treats.

-All Natural Anti-Inflammatory
+All Natural Products

 We discussed that peanut butter can lead to inflammation and a number of additional health concerns stemming from inflammation.
-CBD, on the other hand, is an all-natural anti-inflammatory.
-Why is this so important?
-We're glad you asked.

 Studies prove that when we trace the vast majority of ailments back to their root cause we find that they all have one massive thing in common: inflammation.
 This inflammation can develop from just about anywhere.
 So if we know that a certain food causes that inflammation to grow, why would we want to put it in our bodies?
-Instead, CBD treats not only reduce current inflammation, but also prevent it from developing in the first place.

 Additionally, we discussed that peanut butter can lead to gastrointestinal upset such as vomiting, diarrhea, stomach distress, and gas.
-Once again, CBD has the opposite effect.
-CBD boosts gastrointestinal health and helps prevent issues of the digestive tract.

 We also discussed that how the unhealthy saturated fats and high-calorie content of peanut butter can negatively affect heart health.
-Conversely, CBD oil and CBD treats actually support heart health and promote the overall function of the cardiovascular system.

 CBD Infused Peanut Butter